Kafū, aged forty-one.

 November 2nd.

-In the evening, Mr. Gotō Haruki, a member of the Thursday Gathering, came and persistently requested the manuscript of a novel to be published in a certain regional newspaper.
+That night, Mr. Gotō Haruki of the Thursday Association came and persistently demanded the manuscript for a novel to be serialized in a provincial newspaper.

 November 3rd.

-I observed the athletic meet at Shitaya Shichikenchō Girls' School.
+I watched the athletic meet at Shitaya Shichikenchō Girls’ School.

 November 5th.